All Episodes

 Great to have you here with us.

-Oh, my man Rush.
+Oh, my man, Rush.

-This Is uh going to be rough here.
+This is going to be rough here.

-I'm certified black enough to criticize Obama.
+But as a black American who is strongly evangelical and very conservative, I'm certified black enough to criticize Obama.

-I'm certified Christian enough to criticize his ungodly moral positions uh on abortion and homosexuality, and I'm certified conservative enough to criticize you.
+I'm certified Christian enough to criticize his ungodly moral positions on abortion and homosexuality, and I'm certified conservative enough to criticize you.

-Well, when you are immoral as uh immoral is immoral goes, that's just part and parcel with the way they are.
+That's just part and parcel with the way they are.

 So that's not surprising.

-But I want to get on you big time because you're talking about yesterday the I told you so, and I'm gonna criticize Obama as well.
+But I want to get on you big time because you were talking about yesterday that I told you so.

-But you talk about the I told you so, the I Told You So there's this song that uh Johnny Mathis and Denise Williams sang a few years ago called Too Much Too Little Too Late.
+There's this song that Johnny Mathis and Denise Williams sang a few years ago called Too Much, Too Little, Too Late.

-I remember that song, and I love that song.
+I remember that song.

 All right, great.